Cosmetics: Use

 Cosmetics designed for skin care may be used to cleanse, exfoliate and protect the skin, as well as replenish it, using body lotions, cleansers, toners, serums, moisturizers, eye creams, retinol, and balms.
 Cosmetics designed for more general personal care, such as shampoo, soap, and body wash, can be used to clean the body.
+Cosmetics can also be designed to add fragrance to the body.

 Cosmetics designed to enhance one's appearance (makeup) can be used to conceal blemishes, enhance one's natural features, or add color to a person's face.
 In some cases, more extreme forms of makeup are used for performances, fashion shows, and people in costume and can change the appearance of the face entirely to resemble a different person, creature, or object.
 Techniques for changing appearance include contouring, which aims to give shape to an area of the face.

-Cosmetics can also be designed to add fragrance to the body.
+Some women have described peer pressure to use cosmetics resulting in objectification.

 Products used for haircare, such as permanent waves, hair colors, and hairsprays, are classified as cosmetic products as well.